David Bowie (1969 album): Background

-After a string of unsuccessful singles, David Bowie released his music hall-influenced self-titled debut studio album through Deram Records in 1967.
+David Bowie released his music hall-influenced self-titled debut studio album through Deram Records in 1967.
 It was a commercial failure and did little to gain him notice, becoming his last release for two years.
-Around this time he also acquired a new manager, Kenneth Pitt.
-In 1968, Bowie began a relationship with dancer Hermione Farthingale, which lasted until February 1969.
-After the commercial failure of David Bowie, Pitt authorised a promotional film in an attempt to introduce Bowie to a larger audience.
-The film, Love You till Tuesday, went unreleased until 1984, with it marking the end of Pitt's mentorship to Bowie.
+After its failure, Bowie's manager Kenneth Pitt authorised a promotional film in an attempt to introduce Bowie to a larger audience.
+The film, Love You till Tuesday, went unreleased until 1984, and marked the end of Pitt's mentorship to Bowie.